Living in Krabi: key legal considerations for foreign residents in Thailand

 Tax rates when living in Krabi

-Section 48 of the Revenue Code outlines the progressive tax rates for individuals, which increase based on the amount of income earned.
-For retirees with significant foreign income or pensions, it is important to plan for potential tax liabilities and ensure that their financial planning accounts for Thailand’s progressive tax structure.
+Section 48 of the Revenue Code outlines progressive tax rates for individuals.
+These rates increase based on the amount of income earned.
+For retirees with significant foreign income or pensions, it is important to plan for potential tax liabilities.
+Financial planning should account for Thailand’s progressive tax structure.

 Property ownership and investment in Krabi